 Collaborative Project Management or CPM is the application of tools and processes to help employees working on projects to collaborate more effectively.
 It is not a separate or standalone Project Management methodology.
 It applies equally well to all project management methodologies like Agile, Lean, Waterfall and Hybrid.
 Collaborative project management is based on best practices for using tools and processes to tap into the collective knowledge of all employees.
 This process helps to achieve project objectives faster and hence increase productivity.

 The adoption of Collaborative Project Management practices requires an enterprise-wide acceptance and buy-in by people at all levels of the company.
-From the CEO and down, all stake holders have to commit to this process.
-The implementation impacts the organization from People, Process and Technology perspective.
+From the CEO and down, all stakeholders have to commit to this process.
+The implementation impacts the organization from People, Process, and Technology perspective.

 Collaborative Project Management has become both a buzzword and at the same time increasingly illusive aim to achieve for most corporations.
 In 10 years since Harvard Business Review published about this subject, little has changed.
 Companies spend Billions of Dollars on improving the collaboration and productivity.
-But unfortunately have little to show for it.
-The HBR research shows that there are four factors that effects collaborative team building in organizations:
+But unfortunately, have little to show for it.
+The HBR research shows that there are four factors that affect collaborative team building in organizations:

 - Size: Today Project Managers can tap into a vast network of employees in the local market and abroad.
 It is not uncommon for teams to have 20 or more members.
 The unintended consequence of large teams is that the effective communication becomes less frequent and focused.
 In these teams, members are less likely to collaborate and communicate.

 - Virtual Environment: We no longer expect team members to be in the same office, country or even time zone.
 A lack of physical contact can reduce the level of collaboration between members.
-In extreme cases some members may never have met their colleagues in person.
+In extreme cases, some members may never have met their colleagues in person.

 - Cultural Diversity: Research suggests that team members are more likely to collaborate if they see themselves as alike.
 Cultural differences and language barriers have been shown to reduce collaboration.